"The knife is sharpened on a stone, people are strengthened in adversity."

 What is Xi's relationship with the Chinese people?

-Complicated.
-He genuinely identifies with rural peasants from his sent-down years and returns to his village periodically.
-His anti-corruption campaign is popular.
-But he's also crushed dissent and imposed pervasive surveillance.
-He protects "his people" while controlling them absolutely.
+He genuinely identifies with rural peasants from his sent-down years and returns to Liangjiahe periodically.
+His anti-corruption campaign is broadly popular.
+But he's also crushed dissent, imposed pervasive surveillance, and detained over a million Uyghurs.
+He protects "his people" as he defines them — while controlling absolutely who counts as his people.

 Disclaimer: This analysis of Xi Jinping's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.